VM-SanjaY/SanjaY/README.md

-# SanjaY
-Simple Ticket booking system using Python
+# Simple Ticket booking system using Python

 Created a simple ticket booking system using libraries like mysql.connector, smptlib, emailmessage, maskpass and time under python.